Some Thoughts on Inbox Zero

 The difficulty is in taking the first step: archiving the thousands of emails in your inbox to get to inbox zero for the first time.

-You could leave them there, staring at you, reminding you of your email overload with ever more ridiculous numbers of unread, important, and other futile denotations…but is that helping you get through your emails faster?
-Is it reducing the tension in your digital ecosystem?
+You could leave them there, staring at you, reminding you of your email overload with ever more ridiculous numbers of unread, important, and other futile denotations.
+But is that helping you get through your emails faster?
+Is it reducing the clutter in your digital ecosystem?
 Is it turning email into a less stressful part of your life?

 If you’re like me, the answer to those questions is no. To be fair, I never had unread emails in my inbox; I was always diligent about marking things as read, so for me the clutter was the simple fact that my inbox was always filled with everything I’d ever received.
 Thousands upon thousands of emails no longer relevant to my day.